Princesseuh/component-template/README.md

 # Astro Component Template 🧑‍🚀

-This is a template meant to ease the development of components for [Astro](https://astro.build/) that are intended for distribution.
+This is [an unofficial template](#how-is-this-different-from-the-official-component-template) meant to ease the development of components for [Astro](https://astro.build/) that are intended for distribution.
 It does so by providing you with:

 - A clear default directory structure
 - Proper TypeScript settings for working with Astro